Llorx/iso-bench/README.md

    1. [Processor](#i-processor)

 ## 1. Motivation
 I've always used `benchmark.js` for my benchmark tests, but I noticed that **changing the tests order also changed the performance outcome**.
-They were getting _polluted_ between them with V8 and memory optimizations/deoptimizations.
+They were getting _polluted_ between them somehow.
+Maybe V8 optimizations/deoptimizations.
 After this, I decided to take advantage of forking to do tests in completely separated processes with their own V8 instances, memory and so on, to avoid present and future _optimization/deoptimization pollution_.

-All single threaded benchmark libraries, like [benny](https://github.com/caderek/benny) or [benchmark.js](https://github.com/bestiejs/benchmark.js) have this problem, so you may had this pollution on your tests and you didn't even notice, just thinking that one test was faster than the other.
-This happened to me, and when I noticed the problem I had to redo some [PacoPack](https://github.com/Llorx/pacopack) code ☹️.
+All single threaded benchmark libraries, like [benny](https://github.com/caderek/benny) or [benchmark.js](https://github.com/bestiejs/benchmark.js) suffer this problem, so you may had this pollution on your tests and you didn't even notice, just thinking that one test was faster than the other.
+This happened to me, and when I noticed the problem it was too late and I had to refactor some [PacoPack](https://github.com/Llorx/pacopack) code ☹️.

 ## 2. Pollution examples
 Running this test on `benchmark.js` will return different outcomes.
 Note how `method` and `method_again` run the very same exact code: